tradingstrategy-ai/docs/source/glossary.rst

         The trading strategy can be automated as :term:`algorithmic trading` and thus become :term:`automated trading strategy`.

-        Trading Strategy can also refer to `Trading Strategy protocol <https://tradingstrategy.ai>`__ that offers :term:`non-custodial` :term:`algorithmic trading` to its users.
+        Trading Strategy can also refer to :term:`Trading Strategy Protocol` which is a solution for creating trading strategies for :term:`decentralised finance`.

         See also

+        - :term:`Trading Strategy Protocol`

         - :term:`Algorithmic trading`